The Bug of Solving Bugs

 I submitted the Pull Request and immediately went back to the Issues section.
 The bug-fixing itch had started.
 I wanted to solve more.

-That same night, I picked up another straightforward issue: withdrawal-reason not appearing in rendered output”.
-It may have been missing since the “Withdrawn” status was introduced, although it was reported less than six months ago.
+That same night, I picked up another straightforward issue: “withdrawal-reason not appearing in rendered output”.
+It may have been missing since the “Withdrawn” as a status was introduced, a few years ago.
+Eventhough it was reported less than six months ago.
 I added the fix and prepared to test it.

 This time, I asked my son to stay nearby, observe my work, and help if needed.
 It worked again.
 I opened the second Pull Request, feeling incredibly accomplished.

-It was the perfect moment for a bit of wisdom.
-MOM mode activated again.
-I told him, “If I can solve these now, I am sure kids your age can do it even faster.”
-Perhaps very few people were aware of these issues, which is why they waited so long to be addressed.
+It was the perfect moment to share a little wisdom — MOM mode activated again.
+I told him, “If I can solve these, I’m sure kids your age can do it - maybe even faster.”
+Perhaps not many people were aware of these issues, which is why they had been waiting so long to be fixed.

 What I did was just a drop in the ocean of code that makes up the Ethereum protocol.
 Still, I wanted to share this story to show that opportunities to contribute to open source are everywhere.